 It's unlikely, for most people, that they want to start a full-time book reselling business.
 It is highly likely, however, that you simply have too much stuff in your life.
 And some of that stuff is made up of books.
 Those books can be sold off in a very simple manner.
 You don't need Amazon, you don't need eBay, and you don't have to ship those books out to individual buyers after waiting weeks for them all to sell.
 You can simply get an app, use your smartphone to scan the ISBNs, get a price estimate, box them up and send them all off to probably two or three book buyback companies.

 Because of that convenience, the prices that you'll get for your books are not going to be the best possible.
 These companies need to resell your books at a profit, so the prices are going to be about half what you could expect if you listed them on Amazon or eBay.
-And if you waited for them to sell, and if you boxed them up and shipped them out to buyers, and if you monitored your feedback, and if you carefully remove the labels, and so on.
+And if you waited for them to sell, and if you boxed them up and shipped them out to buyers, and if you monitored your feedback, and if you carefully remove the labels, and so on...
 You get the picture.
-These steps are arduous, and these steps take practice and cost money, and more than money they take your time.
+These steps are arduous, and these steps take practice and cost money, and more than money, they take your time.
 So having an instant price, with no trouble, boxing them up in a few boxes and shipping them out in exchange for some checks back is the best way.
 It is the simplest way for someone that doesn't do this full-time to sell their books.

 The first thing you need is books.
 You probably need a few dozen to even make selling them back to book buyback companies worth it.
 They are not going to make an offer on all of your books.
 But for the most part, you should be able to get a little bit of money for recent, good condition books, that are still in demand.

 The next thing you will need is a smartphone with an app installed.
 The app that you need is called BookScouter, and the BookScouter App is available for both iPhone and Android.
 It essentially scans the barcode from the back of the book, where the ISBN is located, and looks up that ISBN's value with a few dozen back companies.
-It lists those buy-back offers in the app, where you can accept offers into your cart, essentially building up shipments to send to these companies.
+It lists those buy-back offers in the app, where you can accept offers into your cart, building up shipments to send to these companies.

 As you are doing this, you should keep some notes as well so that as you go through you keep track to whom you are shipping.
-When you look one up and you choose the best price, you don't want to be shipping a dozen books to a dozen different places.
-It just takes up too much time, so if there's a few cents difference between a place that you already have a shipment for, and a place that is going to require a new box and a new label and everything else, probably you want to roup them in as few shipment as you can make.
-Other than that caveat, essentially it comes down to scanning and choosing and scanning and choosing and building up your shipment to send back.
+When you look one up and you choose the best price, you don't want to be shipping a dozen different books to a dozen different places.
+It just takes up too much time, so if there's a few cents difference between a place that you already have a shipment for, and a place that is going to require a new box and a new label and everything else, probably you want to group them into as few shipment as you can make.
+Other than that caveat, though, it really comes down to scanning and choosing and scanning and choosing and building up your shipment to send back.
 When you're finished, you will have some books that have too low a value, so you can donate or keep them.
 Books aren't the worst decoration.

 Once your boxes are ready, almost all of these companies will provide a free shipping label that you can print out.
-Pack up the books and take them to whatever shipper the comanies specify.
+Pack up the books and take them to whatever shipper the companies specify.
 Because book shipping is relatively slow, you should allow at least two weeks to get your check (PayPal is faster, of course).
 And really, that's all there is to do.
 You've made some space and hopefully some decent money.

 The nice thing about this process is, again, you don't have to do the legwork of finding buyers, or listing things, or risking your feedback on Amazon or Ebay for books you want to get rid of.
 This is not for collectible books or books you have acquired for resale.
 This process is generally intended for someone who doesn't do this full-time, something you would do for spring cleaning, or if you ended up with a bunch of books that you just didn't want.